Hamas releases two American hostages from Gaza

 Families of Hamas captives worry over loved ones as Israel pummels Gaza

-Hamas’s armed wing, the Ezzedeen al-Qassam Brigades, the freed the hostages “for humanitarian reasons” after Qatari mediation efforts, its spokesman Abu Ubaida said on Friday.
+Hamas’s armed wing, the Ezzedeen al-Qassam Brigades, freed the hostages “for humanitarian reasons” after Qatari mediation efforts, its spokesman Abu Ubaida said on Friday.

 The Israeli prime minister’s office confirmed that Judith Raanan and her daughter Natalie Raanan had been released and were in the country.

-President Joe Biden in a statement thanked Qatar and Israel for their partnership in securing the pair’s release.
+US President Joe Biden in a statement thanked Qatar and Israel for their partnership in securing the pair’s release.

 A spokesperson for Qatar’s foreign ministry said the release of the US hostages came after “many days of continuous communication with all parties”.

-Qatar hopes dialogue will lead to the “release of all civilian hostages from every nationality,” the spokesperson said.
+Qatar hopes dialogue will lead to the “release of all civilian hostages from every nationality”, the spokesperson said.

 The International Committee of the Red Cross confirmed that it contributed to the effort to free the two United States citizens.